Curating Local Knowledge: Experimental Evidence from Small Retailers in Indonesia

 with Patricio S. Dalton and Nhung Nguyen

-Journal of Economic Psychology, Volume 79, August 2020
+Journal of Economic Psychology, 79, 1-12

 We randomly expose the owners of small retail businesses in Vietnam to scenarios that trigger financial worries and study the effect of this intervention on risk attitudes.
 Using an incentive-compatible investment game, we find that entrepreneurs exposed to financial worries are more likely to seek financial risks than those assigned to a placebo treatment.
 In line with psychological theory on the effect of affective states and stress on risk-taking behavior, this effect is stronger for owners of shops which are smaller and less exposed to large income shocks in their everyday business.
 We further show that the effect of financial worries on risk attitudes is not explained by changes in the cognitive functioning of the treated.
 The findings point to the crucial role of financial worries in economic decision-making under poverty.